 One distinctive feature of the Estonian language is what is traditionally seen as three degrees of phonemic length: short, long, and "overlong", such that /toto/, /toˑto/ and /toːto/ are distinct.
 In actuality, the distinction is not purely in the phonemic length, and the underlying phonological mechanism is still disputed.

 From the 13th century to 1918, Estonia was dominated by countries like Denmark, Germany, Sweden, and Russia.
-This caused delay in the indigenous literacy in the country.
+This caused a delay in the indigenous literacy in the country.
 It was only in 1637 when Estonian grammar was published by Heinrich Stahl in Reval.
-References show that the oldest written record originates in the Chronicle of Henry of Livonia which contains Estonian place names, words and fragments of sentences.
+References show that the oldest written record originates in the Chronicle of Henry of Livonia which contains Estonian place names, words, and fragments of sentences.